Toward nuclear physics from lattice QCD on quantum computers: Computational cost comparison

 For the calculation of a nucleus with a mass number $A$, one typically considers a two-point correlation function of nucleus composite fields.
 The nucleus composite field is defined from $A$ baryon fields as

 The coefficient $C_\mathcal{N}$ is a matrix of spin and flavor such that $\mathcal{N}$ represents the nucleus of interest.
 The baryon field is defined from three quark fields as

-The coefficient $C_\mathcal{B}$ is a matrix of spinor, color, and flavor such that $\mathcal{B}$ represents a color-singlet proton or neutron with spin $1/2$.
+The coefficient $C_\mathcal{B}$ is a matrix of spinor, color, and isospin such that $\mathcal{B}$ represents a color-singlet proton or neutron with spin $1/2$.
 The ground state mass $M$ can be obtained from the temporal correlation

-In actual calculations, one usually repeats the calculation of correlation functions with various choices for $x_1, \cdots, x_A$ (or similar choices in the momentum space) with zero-momentum projection for the total system, but we do not consider the corresponding overall factor for the computational cost for simplicity.
-Along the same lines, we do not consider the effect of implicit improvement of statistical fluctuations with larger $V$, either.
+In actual calculations, one usually repeats the calculation of correlation functions with various choices for $x_1, \cdots, x_A$ (or similar choices in the momentum space) with zero-momentum projection for the total system.
+As a simplest choice, we consider the spatial summation for the center of mass coordinate of the sink field in the correlation function, and count the corresponding computational cost.
+Spatial summation usually leads to the implicit improvement of statistical fluctuations with larger $V$, but we do not consider such effect in the estimate.

 The computational cost is estimated as follows. \begin{description} \item[{\bf Quark propagator}]\ The quark propagators are computed by conjugate gradient (CG) based algorithms.
 The convergence of the CG based algorithms is generally dependent on a condition number but asymptotically independent of $V$.
 This is because the condition number is given by the difference between the maximum and minimum eigenvalues and they are bounded by lattice cutoff and quark mass, respectively.
 When the convergence is independent of $V$, the computational cost for one propagator is proportional to the matrix size $V$.